Role of notified body

 Overview of European notified bodies

 Member States designate notified bodies for specific tasks and/or specific types of medical devices.
-In Europe, there are approximately 60 notified bodies for medical devices.
-'DEKRA Certification' and 'DARE!!
-Medical Certifications' have been designated in the Netherlands by the Minister of Health, Welfare and Sport as notified bodies for medical devices.
+In Europe, there are approximately 70 notified bodies for medical devices.
+'DEKRA Certification' 'DARE!!
+Medical Certifications' and BSI have been designated in the Netherlands by the Minister of Health, Welfare and Sport as notified bodies for medical devices.
 For the latest list of notified bodies, visit the European Commission website.

 A number of notified bodies for medical devices have come together in Europe in 'The European Association for Medical Devices of Notified Bodies', TEAM-NB.